School COVID-19 Resources for Parents

 - Read more about what to do if you/your child is a close contact of a person with COVID-19

 The decision guides below can help you determine if a child should attend school:

 Read more about:

 Public health measures

-To protect ourselves and others from spreading COVID-19, there are some important things we can do:
+To prevent the spread COVID-19 in schools, there are some important things we can do:

-Hand hygiene is one of the most effective ways to stop the spread of germs.
-Children need to be taught when and how to wash their hands properly.
+Hand hygiene (washing hands or using hand sanitizer) is one of the best ways to stop the spread of germs.
+Children need to learn when and how to wash their hands properly.
 It is important to wash hands often with soap and water or use an alcohol-based hand sanitizer.

 Talking to your children about COVID-19 & school

-It may be helpful to review the following with your child before schools starts:
+It may be helpful to review the following with your child:

-- Stay at home if you are sick, even when symptoms are mild.
+- Stay at home if you are sick, even when a symptom is mild.
 Staying home helps prevent spreading your illness to others.

 - Cover your coughs and sneezes with a tissue.
 If you don't have a tissue, cough or sneeze into your upper sleeve or elbow, not your hands.
 Wash hands after coughing and sneezing.